simaofreire/itsmesimas/README.md

 My name is Simão and...:
 - 🤓 I really like to learn
-- 📚 I'm looking for a front-end developer job
+- 📚 Currently working as a front-end developer
-- 📊 Currently studying HTML, CSS, JS and React
+- 📊 Currently studying ReactJS, TypeScript and Context-api
-- 🎸 Also a big fan of playing guitar/bass
+- 🎸 Also a big fan of playing guitar/bass/accordion